BIGJRA/BIGJRA.github.io/rejuv.md

 ## Lost Camp Part 1, and Floria Side Quests

 Head to the left, and sneak through the gap in the fence.
 Enter Lost Camp and talk to Maman.
-She’ll quest us with finding kids to populate the camp, and if you talk to her again a few times, to upgrade the land.
+She'll quest us with finding kids to populate the camp, and if you talk to her again a few times, to upgrade the land.
 The land upgrades total $2500 for the first wave, so do this if you have the money.

-She won’t upgrade further until we’ve found four children - so let’s go ahead and start finding them.
-They’re located all over the world map, so we’ll be taking a brief tour to get them all.
+She won't upgrade further until we've found four children - so let's go ahead and start finding them.
+They're located all over the world map, so we'll be taking a brief tour to get them all.
 A truck driver in Akuwa Town can take us to the previous towns.
 Five *lost kids* are reachable for now: